 Stories not only teach us how to act-they inspire us to act.
 Stories communicate our values through the language of the heart and our emotions.
-It is what you feel (our hopes, our cares, our obligations) not simply what you know that can inspire others with the courage to act.
+It is what you feel (your hopes, your cares, your obligations) not simply what you know that can inspire others with the courage to act.